Language in Culture and Society (ENG123)

 - central themes, theories, processes, and methods within the subject area

-- standard language, variation and dialectS
+- standard language, variation and dialects

 - region, gender and social class as factors influencing speech variation